midas-network/rsv-scenario-modeling-hub/README.md

 ##### Assumptions about duration of protection

 Teams can refer to existing literature cited in the above section.
-As a general guideline, monoclonals and maternal vaccines are only expected to provide sizable protection within the first 6 months after receipt, while senior protection is expected to persist for 2 years.
+As a general guideline, monoclonals and maternal vaccines are only expected to provide sizable protection within the first 6 months after receipt, while senior protection is expected to persist for multiple years.
 Within this timeframe, there can be waning of VE.
 We will explore waning uncertainty via our scenarios for seniors.
-Further, teams have discretion to explore waning for infant products, which would potentially interact with the scenario assumptions regarding early and late administration.
+Teams have discretion to explore waning for infant products.

 ##### Other RSV-specific interventions